Oskar Fischinger: Hollywood

 The Museum of Non-Objective Painting commissioned him to synchronize a film with a march by John Philip Sousa in order to demonstrate loyalty to America, and then insisted that he make a film to Bach's Brandenburg Concerto No. 3, even though he wanted to make a film without sound in order to affirm the integrity of his non-objective imagery.
 Secretly, Fischinger composed the silent film Radio Dynamics (1942).

 Frustrated in his filmmaking, Fischinger turned increasingly to oil painting as a creative outlet.
 According to Moritz, though the Guggenheim Foundation specifically requested a cel animation film, Fischinger made his Bach film Motion Painting No. 1 (1947) as a documentation of the act of painting, taking a single frame each time he made a brush stroke—and the multi-layered style merely parallels the structure of the Bach music without any tight synchronization.
 Although he never again received funding for any of his personal films (only some commercial work), the Motion Painting No. 1 won the Grand Prix at the Brussels International Experimental Film Competition in 1949.
 Three of Fischinger's films also made the 1984 Olympiad of Animation's list of the world's greatest films.
 On January 31, 1967, he died at the age of 66.

 The Academy Film Archive has preserved many of Oskar Fischinger's films, including Motion Painting No. 1, Squares, and Spirals.
+In 1993, the Deutsches Filmmuseum in Frankfurt mounted the retrospective Optische Poesie: Oskar Fischinger, accompanied by a 111-page exhibition catalogue whose principal study, written by William Moritz, surveyed Fischinger's life and experimental film work.